ray-x/navigator.lua/README.md

-  lsp_signature_help = true, -- if you would like to hook ray-x/lsp_signature plugin in navigator -- setup here. if it is nil, navigator will not init signature help signature_help_cfg = nil, -- if you would like to init ray-x/lsp_signature plugin in navigator, and pass in your own config to signature help icons = {
+  lsp_signature_help = true, -- if you would like to hook ray-x/lsp_signature plugin in navigator -- setup here. if it is nil, navigator will not init signature help signature_help_cfg = nil, -- if you would like to init ray-x/lsp_signature plugin in navigator, and pass in your own config to signature help icons = { -- refer to lua/navigator.lua for more icons config
+    -- requires nerd fonts or nvim-web-devicons
+    icons = true,
     -- Code action
     code_action_icon = "🏏", -- note: need terminal support, for those not support unicode, might crash -- Diagnostics
     diagnostic_head = '🐛',
     diagnostic_head_severity_1 = "🈲",
-    -- refer to lua/navigator.lua for more icons setups },
+  },
   mason = false, -- set to true if you would like use the lsp installed by williamboman/mason lsp = {
     enable = true,  -- skip lsp setup, and only use treesitter in navigator.
                     -- Use this if you are not using LSP servers, and only want to enable treesitter support.
                     -- If you only want to prevent navigator from touching your LSP server configs, -- use `disable_lsp = "all"` instead.
                     -- If disabled, make sure add require('navigator.lspclient.mapping').setup({bufnr=bufnr, client=client}) in your
                     -- own on_attach
     code_action = {enable = true, sign = true, sign_priority = 40, virtual_text = true},
     code_lens_action = {enable = true, sign = true, sign_priority = 40, virtual_text = true},
     document_highlight = true, -- LSP reference highlight,
                                -- it might already supported by you setup, e.g. LunarVim format_on_save = true, -- {true|false} set to false to disasble lsp code format on save (if you are using prettier/efm/formater etc)
                            -- table: {enable = {'lua', 'go'}, disable = {'javascript', 'typescript'}} to enable/disable specific language